WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-03-08-Think-like-a-tester-and-admit-you-dont-think-of-everyting.markdown

 Each of these layers were tested independently.
 The Repository and IssueProvider were tested with unit tests.
-The EmbeddingProvider and IssueDatabase provider were tested with integration tests (as the run against a live version of the service).
+The EmbeddingProvider and IssueDatabase provider were tested with integration tests (they run against a live version of the service).
 The following code is an example test for the IssueProvider's `addIssueProfile` method: